 Made queen six days after birth, bequeathed to be married by five years old, widowed by 18, and the sole Catholic in charge of a Protestant government…

-It sounds like the kind of gimmick usually associated with experimental fringe theatre, but thanks to the almighty talent of both actors, it’s a safe bet.
-And beyond demonstrating the remarkable versatility of memorising two wordy roles and being able to switch between them nightly, the coin toss emphasises the arbitrary distinction between the bastard and rightful heir, or the protestant and Catholic.
-The fate and rights of the women are determined by chance; their parallels and similarities are striking.
+It sounds gimmicky, but thanks to the almighty talent of both actors, the coin toss adds an extra frisson.
+And beyond demonstrating the remarkable versatility of memorising two wordy roles and being able to switch between them nightly, the role-switching gamble emphasises the arbitrary distinction between the bastard and rightful heir, or the Protestant and Catholic.
+The fate and rights of the women are determined by chance, forces beyond their control; their parallels and similarities are striking.

 Williams excels as Elizabeth.
 Her waif-like frame waltzes around the stage with a befitting sense of majesty.
 But as she vacillates between strong, disdainful queen and merciful kindred sister, Elizabeth's internal power struggles unfold.
 At the click of her fingers, a puff of a cigarette, Elizabeth's advisers come clacking.
 Yet, as she navigates assassination plots, duplicitous lovers (John Light is quite hateful as slime-ball Leicester), and smooth-talking advisers (Elliot Levey is the ultimate self-serving Burleigh), her isolation, vulnerability and fear of her 'jeweled prison' are revealed.